56kcloud/Training/DockerCon/logging/getting-started.md

 We are still seeing an error in the log file which is `HTTP Error 503` Let's start a container and connect it to the reverse proxy to see if we can get everything healthy.

 Now, we will connect a `whoami` container to the NGINX proxy.
-This whoami container will register itself automatically with the proxy when we pass enviornment variables to the container.
+This whoami container will register itself automatically with the proxy when we pass environment variables to the container.
+This will now route traffic from `0.0.0.0:8080`from the NGINX proxy to our new whoami application.

 9. Start the `whoami` container

-    `$ docker container run -d -e VIRTUAL_HOST=whoami.local --name whoami jwilder/whoami`
+    ` docker container run -d -e VIRTUAL_HOST=whoami.local --name whoami jwilder/whoami`

     > The `jwilder/nginx-proxy`polls for new containers containing the environment variable `VIRTUAL_HOST` When this variable is seen it       > is automatically registered with the proxy

 10. Let's check the logs to see if it the `whoami` container registered with the proxy

-    ` $ docker container logs nginx`
+    `  docker container logs nginx`

     We should see the whoami ID register with the proxy
     ```